benmirkhah/strudelings/README.md

 are grouped by the machine they belong to and not by sound type.

 In order to ease the process of selecting a particular sound,</br>
-I've made arrays for each type containing all kicks, hats, etc.
+I've made arrays for each sound containing all kicks, hats, etc.

 This way one can cycle through all the available kick in order</br>
 to pick the perfect one instead of looking for them kit by kit.